 Thus, if an individual or HUF sells a residential property and invests the capital gains to subscribe the 50% or more equity shares of the eligible startups, then tax on long term capital will be exempt provided that such shares are not sold or transferred within 5 years from the date of its acquisition.
 The startups shall also use the amount invested to purchase assets and should not transfer the asset purchased within 5 years from the date of its purchase.

-5. Set off of carry forward losses and capital gains allowed in case of a change in Shareholding pattern.
+5. Set off of carrying forward losses and capital gains allowed in case of a change in Shareholding pattern.

 The carryforward of losses in respect of eligible start-ups is allowed if all the shareholders of such company who held shares carrying voting power on the last day of the year in which the loss was incurred continue to hold shares on the last day of the previous year in which such loss is to be carried forward.
 The restriction of holding of 51 percent of voting rights to be remaining unchanged u/s 79 has been relaxed in case of eligible startups.